Best Buy exits Europe with Carphone sale

 Taylor said the deal, which is partly financed by the placing of 47.2 million new shares and leaves the British firm in charge of 2,400 stores in nine European countries, was good news for Carphone investors.

-He said Best Buy's investment had effectively paid to establish TalkTalk (TALK.L), a broadband service provider spun off by Carphone Warehouse in 2010, and now worth 2.4 billion pounds, more than twice as much as its parent.
+He said Best Buy's investment had effectively paid to establish TalkTalk (TALK.L), a broadband service provider spun off by Carphone Warehouse in 2010, and now worth 2.4 billion pounds ($3.7 billion), more than twice as much as its parent.

 Ending the relationship would enable Carphone Warehouse to establish partnerships based on its mobile expertise with other retailers around the world, Taylor said.